 Examples

-A simple use case is sending requests through a residential exit IP when a target starts blocking datacenter ranges.
+A simple example is rotating requests through a residential pool when a target starts blocking datacenter IPs after a few pages.

 import requests